ericbutera/geoip/README.md

 # Project Roadmap
 Major project milestones and future enhancements are listed here.
+- images
+  - it would be nice to have the docker images published; perhaps a github action can do this?
 - kubernetes
     - node app is public
     - geoupdater private